catalyst-fp7/documents/interoperability/interoperability.md

 These considerations are mostly out of scope for Catalyst, but we have seen it as appropriate to define an abstract notion of generic idea (node) and link as abstract superclasses of the IBIS nodes and links, for future-proofing purposes.
 Those classes have also been aligned with the AIF ontology to address point 2.
 Finally, RDF properties have been defined to address point 3 and 4, but they will not be used in the scope of this project.

+This is more than an academic exercise, as within the catalist consortium:
+1. Pure IBIS does not allow expressing abstract nodes and edges, and is thus insufficient as a "lowest common denominator".
-This is more than an academic exercise, as one of the platforms (Assembl) will allow the creation of generic ideas that do not have an IBIS type, but may acquire it later.
+2. One of the platforms (Assembl) will allow the creation of generic ideas that initially do not have an IBIS type, but may acquire it later.
 Client tools may expect generic ideas from this platform, and maybe others.

 ## The IBIS model